imkanhaiya/interview-questions/README.md

 //without rxjs we can do this with addEventListener + setTimeout + fetch (only answer if asked)
 ```

+### Question 3: What is Rxjs
+***Answer***: Rxjs stands for Reactive Extensions for Javascript, is a library for handling asynchonous code and event based data streams for javascript driven applications.

 ## CODING Questions

 <br>